osmosis-labs/governance/proposals/2021-7-incentive_adjust_semiauto/README.md

   - Data (TVL and Volume) is pulled from https://api-osmosis.imperator.co/search/v1/pools through the use of a [script](https://gist.github.com/UnityChaos/b6af1b8352416dfd4570048616218110) which currently runs automatically every hour.
   - We calculate the (7day) Relative Liquidity for each pool.
   - Relative Liquidity for each pool is "Biased" according to the `Bias` factor (currently 50%).
-    - For a factor of 50%, this means that OSMO pools will target a Relaive Liquidity 50% higher than average, and ATOM pools will target a value 50% lower.
+    - For a factor of 50%, this means that OSMO pools will target a Relative Liquidity 50% higher than average, and ATOM pools will target a value 50% lower.
     - For example, if average Relative Liquidity was 200%, we would be targeting OSMO pools at 300% and ATOM pools at 100%.
   - We divide the average Relative Liquidity (over all incentivized pools) by each pool's Biased Relative Liquidity to find the "Imbalance" factor.
-  - We then take the current percentage share of liquidity incentives going to each pool, and adjust them by multplying by the Imbalance factor passed through a modified Logit function.
+  - We then take the current percentage share of liquidity incentives going to each pool, and adjust them by multiplying by the Imbalance factor passed through a modified Logit function.
     - This function maps Imbalance values to adjustments, which are bounded by the `Scale` factor(currently 10%), and have the property that small Imbalances (between 50% and 150%) are mapped to smaller adjustments.
       - For example, so that a pool with an Imbalance factor of 105% would be adjusted by 0.44% rather than a full 5%.
   - After adjustment, the share percentages have to be renormalized so that their sum matches what it was before.